 The R Validation Hub sits within the R Consortium and is a cross-industry collaboration to support the adoption of R within a biopharmaceutical regulatory setting through appropriate tools and resources that leverage the open source, collaborative nature of the language.
-It comprises a core set of workstream leads and team members along with participants from over 50 biotech and pharmaceutical companies who are brought together through regular community meetings, case studies, and other collaborations.
+It comprises a core set of workstream leads and team members along with participants from over fifty biotech and pharmaceutical companies who are brought together through regular community meetings, case studies, and other collaborations.

 The R Validation Hub was funded in 2018 and has since worked on developing several resources that are utilized industry-wide.
-While the initial impetus was for the group to consolidate definitions, regulations, and best practices for qualification and validation of the open-source language, the initial success has now given rise to a variety of workstreams that have worked on and are working on white papers, frameworks and prototypes, applications, and forums for open discussion.
+While the initial impetus was for the group to consolidate definitions, regulations, and best practices for qualification and validation of the open-source language, the initial success has now given rise to a variety of workstreams that work on white papers, frameworks and prototypes, applications, and forums for open discussion.
 We will discuss several of these completed and ongoing efforts throughout this paper.

 The R Validation Hub White Paper